Chiral Gravitational Wave Background from Audible Axion via Nieh-Yan Term: Audible axion with Nieh-Yan term

-TEGR is a dynamically equivalent theory to general relativity, sharing the same field equations and classical predictions as general relativity, and can address similar questions~\cite{Combi:2017crv}.
+TEGR is a dynamically equivalent theory to general relativity, sharing the same field equations and classical predictions as general relativity, and can address similar questions~\cite{Combi:2017crv}, {such as Mercury's perihelion precession}.
 In TEGR, the curvature is replaced by torsion, resulting in a zero Riemann tensor:

 The dynamics of the spacetime is governed by the torsion tensor, defined as